ray-ang/open-nis-nursing-kardex/README.md

 Define constant 'KARDEX_PASS' in the WordPress configuration file (wp-config.php), and provide pass phrase.
 Example can be found below.

-define('KARDEX_PASS', 'SecretPassPhrase123'); // Open-NIS Encryption and HMAC key
+define('KARDEX_PASS', 'SecretPassPhrase123'); // Open-NIS encryption and HMAC key

 ### Shortcodes